 The world is currently grappling with the most extraordinary public health challenge of the century- Coronavirus.
-The infectious viral disease has been declared as a pandemic by the World Health Organisation (WHO) claiming 7000 lives so far all over the world.
-As countries impose lockdown and other measures to ensure the safety of their citizens, clinical trials of drugs to treat the conditions are underway.
+The infectious viral disease, declared as a pandemic by the World Health Organisation (WHO), has claimed 40lakh+ lives so far all over the world.
+As countries impose lockdown and other measures to ensure the safety of their citizens, clinical trials of newer drugs to treat the conditions are underway.

-India has also witnessed a sharp rise in the number of infections recently, although the death toll is still in single digits.
-Several cities are in complete lockdown with suspension of public transport to contain the spread of Coronavirus.
+India has also witnessed a sharp rise in the number of infections especially in the 2nd wave with several cities/state periodically going in complete lockdown with suspension of public transport to contain the spread of Coronavirus.
 Healthcare officials believe the country is at a critical stage in the progression of the disease at the community level.
 Indians are practicing self –isolation, working from their homes and avoiding large gatherings outside.
 Are you one of those wondering if a life insurance policy can take care of your family in the event of a fatality after contracting the disease?
 Let us take a look.

 However, if you haven’t bought a life insurance policy till date and want to protect your loved ones from the risk to your life due to this deadly disease by purchasing one now, you need to keep a few things in mind.
 Policy premiums are determined by carefully examining your current health condition as well as analysing your past medical history.
 If you are not infected with coronavirus at the time of policy purchase, your family stands a chance to receive the death benefit should you contract the disease later.

-However, if you have underlying medical conditions or if you have already contracted the infection, the insurance company has a right to deny or hold your application.
-Given the global scale of COVID-19 with currently no cure in sight, policy premiums might be a bit on the expensive side.
+However, if you have underlying medical conditions or if you have already contracted the infection, the insurance company may issue you the policy after due medical check-ups.
+Given the global scale of COVID-19, policy premiums might be a bit on the expensive side.
 There might also be uncertainty on whether or not the policy is accepted instantly.
 It is advisable to read documents of your policy diligently to understand the various situations which are excluded from the life cover as each company might have different terms and conditions.

 The coronavirus outbreak is a wake-up call for those Indians who haven’t yet bought life insurance and have been procrastinating this decision.
 One can clearly see that those who purchased either a pure protection plan such as a term plan or any other life insurance plan earlier have an edge over their non-insured counterparts.
 The family of the former will be financially protected even after their death as compared to the latter who might need to rely on some other means to tide through such uncertain times.